rakib2010/android-quiz-app/README.md

 ## Communication

-Our chat channel is on gitter [here](https://gitter.im/immadisairaj/Quiz)
+Our chat channel is on Facebook [here](https://www.facebook.com/rakib.hasanrb/)

 ## Development